 Expert Service Providers Sean Murphy and LoriAnn Lowery-Biggers from Courtroom Sciences, Inc. discuss Enterprise Risk Management and challenges facing insurance carriers and other corporations.

-Special thanks to our sponsor, AM Best Company, Best’s Recommended Insurance Attorneys & Adjusters, including Expert Service Providers
+Special thanks to our sponsor, AM Best Company, Best’s Insurance Professional Resources, including Qualified Member attorneys, adjusters and expert service providers.

 The Insurance Law Podcast

 Intro: This is the Insurance Law Podcast, brought to you by Best’s Recommended Insurance Attorneys.

 John Czuba: Welcome to The Insurance Law Podcast, the broadcast about timely and important legal issues affecting the insurance industry.
 I’m John Czuba, Managing Editor of Best’s Recommended Insurance Attorneys, including expert service providers.

 We’re pleased to have with us today two representatives from expert service provider Courtroom Sciences in Irving, Texas.

 Courtroom Sciences partners with corporate legal departments and law firms throughout the entire litigation process from the moment a crisis occurs through discovery, trial preparation, jury selection, and the trial itself.
 Joining us for a discussion today are Sean Murphy and LoriAnn Lowery-Biggers.

 Sean Murphy is a strategic communications counselor with extensive corporate reputation and litigation crisis communications experience.
 Sean has worked with a number of leading organizations across a wide range of industries on public communications challenges presented by high-stakes and high-profile crisis cases.

 LoriAnn Lowery-Biggers has over 25 years of experience in the global finance and insurance industry, notable as President of Lloyd’s of London for North America, and President of Navigators Commercial Insurance Company.